 Why can’t I buy yeast extract in the supermarket like a spice?

 If you live in the UK or one of its commonwealth countries you can buy yeast extract in the form of a spread that is mainly used on sandwiches.
-However, in most other countries yeast extract is hard to find.
-No yeast extract shaker can be found in the supermarket as yeast extracts in powder form attract moisture too easily to be convenient in use for consumers.
+However, in most other countries yeast extract is hard to find – only some specialised food stores, organic and health food stores list e.g. yeast extract spreads.
+No yeast extract shaker can be found in the supermarket as yeast extracts in powder form attract moisture too easily to be convenient for use for consumers.
 Yeast extract with its savoury taste is therefore almost exclusively used by food producers like a spice to round off their products.

 Does yeast extract contain gluten?